Information for international counsellors

 HE Adviser newsletters

-Stay up to date with the latest news from Imperial by joining our e-newsletter mailing list for international teachers and school counsellors.
+Stay up to date with the latest news from Imperial by joining our e-newsletter mailing list for teachers and school counsellors.

 With three editions a year, regular newsletter topics include:

 - Scholarships for international students

 - On-campus events and summer schools